Stephenkofipoku/Sacred_Pathways_Project_1/README.md

 ![Unicorn Revealer snapshot](./documents/unicorn-revealer-overflow-sacred-pathways.png)

-  Chrome Lighthouse was used to analyzed both pages of the website with the following results as shown in the snapshots of the reults:
+  Google chrome Lighthouse was used to analyzed both pages of the website with the following results as shown in the snapshots of the reults:

 ![Sacred Pathways Lighthouse score page 1](./documents/sacred-pathways-lighthouse-score-page-1.png)